GoogleCloudPlatform/security-analytics/README.md

 5. :droplet: Data Usage
 6. :zap: Network Activity

-To learn more about Google Cloud logs and how to export from Cloud Logging to destinations like [BigQuery](https://cloud.google.com/bigquery/docs) or [Chronicle](https://cloud.google.com/chronicle/docs) for in-depth security analytics, refer to Google Cloud [Security and access analytics solution guide](https://cloud.google.com/architecture/exporting-stackdriver-logging-for-security-and-access-analytics).
+To learn more about the variety of Google Cloud logs, how to enable and natively export these logs to destinations like [Chronicle](https://cloud.google.com/chronicle/docs) or [BigQuery](https://cloud.google.com/bigquery/docs) for in-depth security analytics, refer to the Google Cloud [Security and access analytics solution guide](https://cloud.google.com/architecture/exporting-stackdriver-logging-for-security-and-access-analytics).

-This repository is provided as is, without warranty.
-See [Copyright & License](#copyright-&-license) below.
+**Caution:** TDaC is not meant to be a comprehensive set of threat detections, but a collection of community-contributed samples to get you started with detective controls.
+Use TDaC in your threat detection and response capabilities (e.g. Chronicle, BigQuery, Siemplify, or third-party SIEM) in conjunction with threat prevention capabilities (e.g. [Security Command Center](https://cloud.google.com/security-command-center), [Cloud Armor](https://cloud.google.com/armor), [BeyondCorp](https://cloud.google.com/beyondcorp)).
+To learn more about Google’s approach to modern Security Operations, read the [Autonomic Security Operations whitepaper](https://services.google.com/fh/files/misc/googlecloud_autonomicsecurityoperations_soc10x.pdf).

 ## Security Analytics Use Cases